Is it ok to be exhausted?

 Are you a woman who really cares for the goodness of another woman or a woman who is very comfortable seeing her downfall?

-But what good does it do to celebrate A Women’s Day when we don’t know how to address who we are at the core of being a woman for another woman?
+But what good does it do to celebrate A Women’s Day when we don’t know how to be who we are at the core of being a woman for another woman?